ashiklom/pecan.book/users_guide/basic_users_guide/Getting-started.md

 2. To run the PEcAn VM you will need to install VirtualBox, the program that runs the virtual machine [http://www.virtualbox.org](http://www.virtualbox.org).
 On Windows you may see a warning about Logo testing, it is okay to ignore the warning.

 3. After you have Virtual Box installed you’ll need to download the PEcAn virtual machine: [http://opensource.ncsa.illinois.edu/projects/artifacts.php?key=PECAN](http://opensource.ncsa.illinois.edu/projects/artifacts.php?key=PECAN).
-The virtual machine is available under the tag vm.
-Download the 32 bit version and note that the download is ~4 GB so will take from several minutes to hours depending on the connection speed.
+The virtual machine is available under the "**Files**" header.
+Click the 32 or 64 bit ".ova" file and note that the download is ~5 GB so will take from several minutes to hours depending on the connection speed.

 4. To open up the virtual machine you'll first want to open up VirtualBox.